← All Articles

 Why do tailwaters fish all day?

-Tailwaters — rivers below a bottom-release dam — break the time-of-day rules because the released water stays cold and steady regardless of the air temperature or sun:
+Tailwaters — rivers below a bottom-release dam — break the time-of-day rules because the released water stays cold and steady regardless of the air temperature or the sun overhead.
+A bottom-release dam pulls water from deep in the reservoir, where it sits in the low 50s year-round, so the river below the dam never enters the summer danger zone the way a freestone does.

 How does the hatch affect the best time?